microsoft/confidential-container-demos/kafka/README.md

 #### Setup dependency resources (AKV/mHSM)

-Setup dependency resources (AKV/mHSM):  The user needs to instantiate an Azure Key Vault resource that supports storing keys in an HSM: a [Premium vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) or an [MHSM resource](https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview).
-Set the value of [SkrClientAKVEndpoint](consumer/consumer.yaml#L33) in the consumer.yaml file with the full url of the AKV/mHSM resource.
+Setup dependency resources (AKV/mHSM):  The user needs to instantiate an [premium Azure Key Vault(AKV)](https://learn.microsoft.com/en-us/azure/key-vault/general/overview) or a [Managed Hardware Security Module(mHSM)]((https://docs.microsoft.com/en-us/azure/key-vault/managed-hsm/overview)) resource that supports storing keys in an HSM.
+Set the value of [SkrClientAKVEndpoint](consumer/consumer.yaml#L33) in the consumer.yaml file with the full url of the AKV/mHSM resource created.
+Important NOTE: In this demo, we include both AKV and mHSM related instructions and the script for setting up RSA asymmetric keys supports both AKV and mHSM.
+Although using an mHSM is recommended for production, due to its high cost, we recommend using AKV for running this demo.

 #### Setup role access for the managed identity